w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ## Slashing

 Slashing will be applied if a validator has been reported to be offline for a number of times.
 Essentially, there are two parameters will be taken into decision whether the slashing will be happened or not, these are `Offline Slash Grace` & `Unstake Threshold`.
 `Offline Slash Grace` is configured by the network, and the current testnet configuration is set to `4`, whereas `Unstake Threshold` is decided by the validator.
-However, the maxmium number of `Unstake threshold` is NOT allowed to set more than 10.
+However,the maximum number of `Unstake threshold` is NOT allowed to set more than 10 in the current setting.

-In short, validators will be slashed if they have been reported more than `Offline Slash Grace + Unstake Threshold` times.
+In short, validators will be slashed if they have been reported offline more than `Offline Slash Grace + Unstake Threshold` times.

 At the same time, once slashing is determined, a value will be deducted from the balance of the validator and all the nominators that have voted for this validator.